 This approach to pain problems may also complement the care of damaged structures in two ways.
 First, when capacity of the entire system is improved, damaged areas are put relatively at rest and, at least, continuing irritation subsides.
 Second, when healing is not probable, such as in advanced osteoarthritis of the hip or spine, areas of improved function can more effectively compensate for the defective structures and an improved quality of life results.

-Because the exam is standardized, reproducible, quantifiable, and consistently interpretable, it also has great utility in several other respects:
+Because the exam is standardized, reproducible, semi-quantifiable, and consistently interpretable, it also has great utility in several other respects: